ZaheedhaZulfi/Web-Services-and-Server-Technologies-IT2234/README.md

 IT2234 Practical DAY_08 - 07/04/2025

-Note: The  folder contains  for course data,  for handling routes or logic related to courses, and  for additional course-related services or utilities.
-Similarly, the  folder includes  for student data,  for handling student logic, and  for additional student services or utilities.
-Finally, the  file outside the folders acts as the central entry point.
+Note: The project is structured in a modular way to maintain clarity and separation of concerns.
+The course folder contains coursedb.js for managing course-related data, courseroute.js for handling routes and logic specific to courses, and courseservice.js for additional services or utilities related to courses.
+Similarly, the student folder includes studentdb.js for student data management, studentroute.js for handling student-related logic and endpoints, and studentservice.js for various student-related services or utility functions.
+The index.js file, located outside these folders, serves as the central entry point of the application, typically responsible for initializing the server and registering all routes.
 ![file System](https://github.com/user-attachments/assets/c934403c-2786-459f-b186-1b4f20427960)